rory-bedford/antelop-docs/docs/source/index.rst

 Credits
 -------

-Antelope is built upon a number of existing projects, without which, its development would not be possible.
+Antelop is built upon a number of existing projects, without which, its development would not be possible.
 Most notably:

 * `Streamlit <https://streamlit.io/>`_ (for the user interface)
 * `Neo <https://neo.readthedocs.io/>`_ (for reading a wide range of electrophysiology acquisition inputs)